faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 I was trying to create an image of myself that wasn't really me.

-Most of the times I loved the results.
+Most of the time I loved the results.

-But, sometimes, I felt no, I wouldn't say that.
+But, sometimes, I felt, *no*, I wouldn't say that.

-ChatGPT would then revise it for me.

-And then again, and again until finally I had something that I could send.
+ChatGPT would revise it for me—again and again—until finally I had something that I could send.

-At one instance, it even gave me an output that I sent out to the customer and it landed me in a contractual back-and-forth with the customer representative.
+On one occasion, it even gave me an output that I sent out to the customer and it landed me in a contractual back-and-forth with the customer representative.

 I had not taken the time to review the minute details.